 When all other options are exhausted and it's in the best interest of your pet to find a permanent home that can meet her long-term needs, turn to reputable rescue groups that have the expertise to screen interested adopters.
 Having an honest conversation about the pet's personality and any special needs or medical conditions will only help in finding her a perfect match as soon as possible.

 Bad luck happens to the best of us, and it never hurts to be prepared.
+So, when pet parents fall on hard times, there are things to do, and resources to take advantage of.
 Become familiar with veterinary schools that may offer discounted services to the public.
 Start a savings fund just for unexpected pet expenses that may arise when least expected.
 Many well-known companies now offer pet insurance that can come in handy especially in emergencies.
-Click here to read more about our take on pet insurance.

 We sincerely hope you never find yourself in such a bind, but so many of us do...so we hope if things get tough, some of these suggestions help.